Megan Hilty: Career

 In November 2012, it was announced that Hilty would appear on the album I'm Ready: The Songs of Rob Rokicki.
 Hilty released her debut solo album, It Happens All the Time, on March 12, 2013.
 On June 13, 2013, it was announced that Hilty would star alongside Sean Hayes in the NBC sitcom Sean Saves the World.
 The series was cancelled on January 28, 2014, after airing 13 episodes.

 In July 2015, it was reported that Hilty would return to Broadway in the Roundabout Theatre Company's revival of Noises Off, portraying Brooke Ashton.
 For her performance, Hilty received nominations for the Tony Award for Best Featured Actress in a Play, the Drama Desk Award for Outstanding Featured Actress in a Play, and the Drama League Award for Distinguished Performance.
 That same year, she recurred as Charlene on Girlfriends' Guide to Divorce.
 On July 7, 2016, Hilty appeared alongside Matthew Morrison for an evening with The New York Pops at the Forest Hills Stadium in Queens.

 In November 2021, it was announced that Hilty would be playing Lily St. Regis in NBC's Annie Live!, replacing Jane Krakowski who withdrew from the show after getting a breakthrough case of COVID-19.

 In 2024, Hilty starred in the stage adaptation of Death Becomes Her as Madeline Ashton, opposite co-lead Jennifer Simard as Helen Sharp.
 The production's out of town tryout ran at Chicago's Cadillac Palace Theatre from April 30 through June 2, 2024.
 Hilty and Simard led the production on Broadway, at the Lunt-Fontanne Theatre, with previews beginning October 23, before opening on November 21.
 Hilty received her second Tony nomination for her portrayal of Madeline.
+Her final performance as Madeline Ashton was on January 11, 2026.